ASFHyP3/hyp3-docs/docs/guides/rtc_product_guide.md

 ### Identifying Surface Water

 Calm surface water has a very low radar cross section.
-Most of the signal is reflected off the smooth surface, due to the high dielectric constant of freshwater, so little to none of the signal is returned as backscatter.
-Because of this, it is often easy to delineate surface water using a simple threshold value, where all pixels below the threshold are assumed to be water.
+Because freshwater has a high dielectric constant, most of the signal is reflected off the smooth surface of the water and away from the sensor, resulting in little to no backscatter.
+As such, surface water can often be delineated using a simple threshold value, where all pixels below the threshold are assumed to be water.
+It is often best to use datasets in dB scale for this process (refer to the [dB Scale Section](#decibel--db--scale "Jump to dB Scale section in document")).

+When using the threshold approach, surface water can be easily visualized by applying a classified symbology with two classes, using the threshold as the break point between the classes.
+There is no universal threshold value; it will need to be determined based on the surface water characteristics in the RTC image.

-You can easily visualize the water extent using various thresholds by applying a classified symbology with two classes.
-It is often best to use dB scale datasets for identifying surface water.
-In many cases, there will be a bimodal distribution of values in an RTC image containing surface water, with the first peak comprised mostly of water values, and the second peak containing all the remaining values.
-A good first step is to select a break point between those two peaks, then adjust the value as needed to generate a good water mask (Figure 9).
+When an RTC image contains significant surface water coverage, there is often a bimodal distribution of pixel values.
+The first peak in a histogram of the pixel values for the image can be expected to contain mostly water pixels, while the second peak contains all remaining pixels.
+A good first step in selecting a threshold value is to set the break point between classes at the lowest point between those two peaks, then adjust the value as needed to generate a good water mask for the image (Figure 9).

 ![Figure 9](../images/water-histogram.png "Setting the break point to fall between the two peaks of the histogram")

 *Figure 9: Setting the break point to fall between the two peaks of the histogram*

 Once you have determined the appropriate threshold (Figure 10), you can reclassify the RTC image to include only those pixels that fall below the threshold value, providing a water mask that can be used for analysis or to overlay with other imagery to show the water extent.

 ![Figure 10](../images/water-mask.png "Water Mask")